-Wages paid by a Public Benevolent Institution (PBI) are exempt from payroll tax.
-The taxpayer is not required to apply for an exemption but may seek confirmation from the Commissioner that it is exempt as a PBI.
+You can request confirmation from the Commissioner that you are exempt as a PBI.
 The Commissioner will determine if the following requirements are met:

 - its main or principal object is the direct relief of poverty, sickness, suffering, distress, misfortune, destitution or helplessness

 - it is carried on without purpose of private gain for particular persons